Pontifex Maximus

 69cm X 99cm, Landscape, Large, etching/carborundum, 2007

 Being appointed pontifex maximus (the greatest bridge builder) in Rome was reserved only for those who had a divine understanding of the sacred nature of the river Tiber which was considered a deity in pre christian times.
 There was a symbolic aspect to this.
 These pontifices were building the bridges between man and gods.
-In the print Pontifex Maximus the bridge is a a stern immovable structure.
+In the print Pontifex Maximus the bridge is a stern immovable structure.
 It has to stand the tests of time.

 View & Buy My Work